MJDelas/delas-lab-website/recruitment/index.md

   tooltip: Join our team
 ---

-# {% include icon.html icon="fa-solid fa-user-plus" %}We are recruiting
+# {% include icon.html icon="fa-solid fa-user-plus" %}Join our team:

-We are currently recruiting at multiple levels as part of our generous funding from [Wellcome](https://wellcome.org/grant-funding/schemes/career-development-awards).
+Our team is still growing.
+We are generously funding by [Wellcome](https://wellcome.org/grant-funding/schemes/career-development-awards).

 ## Postdoctoral Positions: